themayurkumbhar/portfolio-hugo-pepermod-base/content/post/linting-proto-files-with-buf.md

 draft: false
 ---

-Recently, I got a chance to work on the proto files in one of my project to define the contract for one of the service.
-As this was a new service, I was setting it up from scratch and got to know the best practices writing and format the proto files.
+Recently, I had the chance to work on the proto files for one of my projects to define the contract for a service.
+Since this was a brand-new service, I had to set it up from scratch and learned how to write and format the proto files using best practices.
-> what is proto? read more about [protocol bufferes](https://developers.google.com/protocol-buffers)
+> What is proto? read more about [protocol bufferes](https://developers.google.com/protocol-buffers)

 There are different tools available for linting the proto files some of them are
 1. [protoc-gen-lint]()